jjyotikataria/Coursera-R-Programming/README.md

 # Coursera-R-Programming
 This repository will take you to the nitty-gritty's from this course.
-I'll cover some points which we may have a propensity to forgot to recollect when applying them comes on our head.
+I'll cover some cardinal concepts which we may have a propensity to forget when applying them comes on our head.